-In fiscal 2021, we engaged Meridian Compensation Partners, LLC ("Meridian"), the compensation committee's independent advisor, to review the competitiveness of compensation provided to the board.
-Following this review, the compensation committee determined to make the following changes effective in fiscal year 2022 and thereafter:

-• the annual cash retainer was increased from \$70,000 to \$85,000;
+In fiscal 2023, we engaged Meridian Compensation Partners, LLC ("Meridian"), the compensation committee's independent advisor, to review the competitiveness of compensation provided to the board.
+Based on Meridian's assessment and the board's comparison to market, effective June 11, 2024, the board increased the annual cash retainer by \$5,000, increased the annual equity grant by \$10,000, and increased each of the committee Chair's annual cash retainers by \$5,000.

-- the additional annual cash retainer for the audit committee Chair was increased from \$25,000 to \$30,000; and - the annual equity grant was increased from a fair market value of \$140,000 to \$165,000.

-Accordingly, in fiscal 2022, each of our non-employee directors was entitled to the following pursuant to our Compensation Policy for Non-Employee Directors:
+Accordingly, each of our non-employee directors is now entitled to the following pursuant to our Compensation Policy for Non-Employee Directors:

-- an annual cash retainer of \$85,000, paid quarterly, appropriately pro-rated for partial quarters served; - an additional annual cash retainer of \$80,000 for the non-executive Chairman of the board, paid quarterly, appropriately pro-rated for partial quarters served; - an additional annual cash retainer of \$30,000 for the audit committee Chair, \$25,000 for the compensation committee Chair and \$20,000 for the nominating and corporate governance committee Chair, paid quarterly, appropriately pro-rated for partial quarters served; and - an annual equity grant with a fair market value of \$165,000 in the form of restricted stock units vesting on the date of the next annual meeting, with an additional restricted stock unit grant with fair market value of \$150,000 for the non-executive Chairman of the board. - If a person becomes a member of the board (including non-executive Chairman of the board) at least 90 days prior to an annual meeting, such person will receive an initial grant of restricted stock units having a Fair Market Value equal to the annual award, appropriately prorated based on the number of days from such person's commencement of service until the next meeting date over 365.
+- an annual cash retainer of \$90,000 (previously \$85,000), paid quarterly, appropriately pro-rated for partial quarters served; - an additional annual cash retainer of \$80,000 for the non-executive Chairman of the board, paid quarterly, appropriately pro-rated for partial quarters served; - an additional annual cash retainer of \$35,000 (previously \$30,000) for the audit committee Chair, \$30,000 (previously \$25,000) for the compensation committee Chair and \$25,000 (previously \$20,000) for the nominating and corporate governance committee Chair, paid quarterly, appropriately pro-rated for partial quarters served; and - an annual equity grant with a fair market value of \$175,000 (previously \$165,000) in the form of restricted stock units vesting on the date of the next annual meeting, with an additional restricted stock

+- unit grant with a fair market value of \$150,000 for the non-executive Chairman of the board with the same vesting terms. - If a person becomes a member of the board (including non-executive Chairman of the board) at least 90 days prior to an annual meeting, such person will receive an initial grant of restricted stock units having a Fair Market Value equal to the annual award (and the additional award for the non-executive Chairman, if applicable), appropriately prorated based on the number of days from such person's commencement of service until the next annual meeting date over 365, and vesting on the next annual meeting date.